Ryan-Page-2024/Movie-Machine-Learning/Data/README.md

 The file compares the actual and predicted ***Re-Watch Desire*** for DiDi, Forrest Gump, American Psycho, Iron Man, and American Beauty, with both values rounded. <br><br> It includes a calculated difference between the actual and predicted scores, showing how closely the Random Forest model's predictions align with the actual ***Re-Watch Desire***.
 The differences range from -1.0 to 1.3, highlighting where the model either overestimated or underestimated the Re-Watch Desire.

 <br><br>

+## File Name: New Movie Comparisons
+This file tracks the scoring for each movie comparison, including both the new movies (DiDi, Forrest Gump, American Psycho, Iron Man, and American Beauty) and the original 50 movies.
+It monitors updates to Re-Watch Desire, Wins, Losses, and Ties.
+Based on user input, a movie's Re-Watch Desire increases by 0.1 for a win and decreases by 0.1 for a loss, with scores clipped between 0 and 10.

+<br><br>